Scanning rooms to collect 3D geometry is a breeze. After just a few practice scans, you will get the hang of it.

 Once the white lines appear, you are now recording 3D geometry.

-You don't need to wait for white lines to catch up to get every detail on screen before moving to a new area of the room
+You don't need to wait for white lines to catch up to get every detail on screen before moving to a new area of the room.

-Imagine you are filming a video of the room that gets a clear picture of all of the walls in the room
+Imagine you are filming a video of the room that gets a clear picture of all of the walls in the room.

 Rotate around the room, ideally 5-10 ft away from walls.
 The wider the field of view, the faster we can pick up details.

-Don't worry about going too fast - the app will alert you to slow down if needed
+Don't worry about going too fast - the app will alert you to slow down if needed.

-Don't worry, you still get a "block load" calculation on your Manual J report in addition to the room-by-room info
+Don't worry, you still get a "block load" calculation on your Manual J report in addition to the room-by-room info.

 Capturing an accurate representation of exterior walls, windows, and doors in the home is very important for accurate load calculations.
 If you have trouble scanning a space, capturing a door or window, you can always just re-scan the space.
 It is also possible to manually add, edit, or remove a door or window.
 Keep in mind that interior walls have no impact on loads.

-Special LiDAR considerations
+Special LiDAR considerations when scanning room by room

-Lighting: Scans will be most accurate with good light
+Scans will be most accurate with good light

 A few tips: